Queens Buzz .com Log-Out Members

 There are a lot of celebrations planned for St Pat's Day in Queens.
 There are a at least three St Patrick's Day Parades in Queens, but they are generally held on the weekends before or after the actual St. Patrick's Day feast on March 17th.

-The photo to your right was taken on St. Patrick's Day weekend in 2019 at Donovan's Pub in Woodside.
+The photo to your right was taken on St. Patrick's Day weekend in a prior year at Donovan's Pub in Woodside.

-This report contains a number of brief suggestions for St. Patrick's Day bars, restaurants and Irish pubs in Queens, including in Astoria, Long Island City, Sunnyside, Woodside [near Jackson Heights], Bayside [near Flushing], the Rockaways [near Jamaica] and in Maspeth / Ridgewood which are near Kew Gardens and Forest Hills.
-At the end of the report we've included links to St. Patrick's Day celebrations in other boroughs.
+This report contains a number of suggestions for St. Patrick's Day bars, restaurants and Irish pubs in Queens, including in Astoria, Long Island City, Sunnyside, Woodside [near Jackson Heights], Bayside [near Flushing], the Rockaways [near Jamaica] and in Maspeth / Ridgewood which are near Kew Gardens and Forest Hills.
+At the end of the report we've included links to St. Patrick's Day bars, restaurants and Irish pubs in other boroughs, outside of Queens.

 Please drink responsibly and let someone else drive if you're impaired.
 St. Patrick's Day is a bit like New Years Eve, in that the amateur consumers of alcohol of all ethnicities come out to celebrate, and if they are not properly managed / or cared for, accidents may occur, and some of them with life changing consequences.